Colorado Mortgage and Refinance Rates

 First-Time Home Buyer Programs in Colorado

-Closing costs in Colorado
+Closing Costs in Colorado

-If, for example, you are buying a home in Denver, which has a median sale price of $587,750, closing costs could range anywhere between $11,750 and $29,388.
+For example, if you’re buying a home in Denver at the median sale price of $587,750, closing costs could range from approximately $11,750 to $29,388.

 - Application fee